 Playing the Gross Motor Beach Ball Game

 Your children can catch a ball thrown to them, or they can toss it themselves and catch it with two hands when the counter lands in the two hands space.
-You will notice we did this activity in a paved area.

 One final tip: To make the ball easier to catch, do not inflate it completely.
 Leaving it slightly less inflated makes it easier to grab and slows down the roll of missed catches.